Quiet German town mourns 18 young lives lost in Alps plane crash

 The sorrow could also be felt at Duesseldorf airport, where people lit candles and placed flowers against a metal support and pinned up messages in German, English and Spanish.

-“My thoughts are with all the victims and relatives of this terrible air disaster,” reads one message on black paper pinned to a pillar.
-“Keep strong, we’re crying with you,” read another.

-Additional reporting by Caroline Copley in Duesseldorf; Writing by Erik Kirschbaum in Berlin; Editing by Stephen Brown and Peter Millership
+“My thoughts are with all the victims and relatives of this terrible air disaster,” reads one message on black paper pinned to A pillar.
+“Keep strong, we’re crying with you,” reads another.
+(Additional reporting by Caroline Copley in Duesseldorf; Writing by Erik Kirschbaum in Berlin; Editing by Stephen Brown and Peter Millership)